 NOKOTA HORSE BEHAVIORAL CHARACTERISTICS

-The Nokota horse is described as athletic in build, agile, versatile, durable, sound, low maintenance, with great stamina, and have an uncommon jumping ability.
+The Nokota horse is described as athletic in build, agile, versatile, durable, sound, low maintenance, with great stamina, and permitting Nokota horses for sale for their uncommon jumping ability.
 They have playful temperaments and are sociable, intelligent, obedient, cooperative, and kind.
 Nokotas are observant and quick thinking, making them good at keeping themselves and riders out of harm’s way.
 The Nokota horse is honest in its actions and communications, making them easy to train.